 Below are a few of the most common disorders that can be confused with, or may even accompany, osteoarthritis.

-Rheumatoid Arthritis.
 Osteoarthritis can be confused at times with milder forms of rheumatoid arthritis, particularly when osteoarthritis affects multiple joints in the body.
-Rheumatoid arthritis normally occurs earlier in life than osteoarthritis, often striking people in their 30s and 40s.
+Rheumatoid arthritis normally occurs earlier in life than osteoarthritis, often affecting people in their 30s and 40s.
+This condition can also be passed on genetically.
 Rheumatoid arthritis affects many joints, and often occurs symmetrically on both sides of the body.
 People with rheumatoid arthritis generally have morning stiffness that lasts for at least an hour.
 (Stiffness from osteoarthritis usually clears up within half an hour.)
 Although osteoarthritis can occasionally cause swollen, red joints, this appearance is much more typical of rheumatoid arthritis and other types of inflammatory arthritis.
 In addition to blood tests, x-rays can help show differences between rheumatoid arthritis and osteoarthritis.

-Charcot's Joint.
 Charcot's joint occurs when an underlying disease, usually diabetes, causes nerve damage in the joint, which leads to swelling, bleeding, increased temperature, and changes in bone.
 There may be a loss of sensation that leads to an increased risk of injury from overuse.
 The nerve pain associated with Charcot's joint may be mistaken for osteoarthritis.

 There is no cure for osteoarthritis, but there are many treatments that can relieve symptoms and significantly improve the quality of life.

 The goals of osteoarthritis treatment are to reduce pain and improve joint function.
 Treatment approaches include:

 Lifestyle changes can help reduce stress on affected joints.